viragohuegah/Chatbot-LLM-Analyze-PDF/README.md

 <a name="usage"></a>

 ## Usage
 You can run each of the program by using the command below.
-For better GUI run on port `8000`.
+Click the link to navigate and run on port `8000`.
 Don't forget to insert your API Key.

 ```bash
 python3 server.py